Birmingham Airport offers a range of assistance services for customers requiring additional support.

 Blue Badge holders are entitled to up to 30 minutes free parking within the Premium Set Down car park upon production of their Blue Badge and car parking ticket at the NCP Customer Service Desk which is located in the Premium Set Down Car Park.
 Normal charges apply if the 30 minutes is exceeded.
 Please note, this car park can be used to pick up disabled customers.

-Disabled parking is also available in Car Parks 1, 2, 5 and the Free Drop Off / Set Down area.
+Disabled parking is also available in Car Parks 1, 2, 3, 5 and the Free Drop Off/Set Down area.
 Please note that car parking is charged at the normal rates for these car parks.

 Accessible Entry / Exit Barriers

-Car parks 1, 2 and 5 have both manual ticket collection/deposit and Automatic Number Plate Recognition (ANPR) systems.
-If you have difficulty in collecting or depositing tickets from entry/exit barriers, we recommend that you pre-book parking here to make use of the full ANPR system.
+All of our Car Parks have Automatic Number Plate Recognition (ANPR) systems and are ticketless.
+We recommend that you pre-book parking here to make use of the full ANPR system.
 Using the ANPR system will automatically raise entry and exit barriers.

 Off-Site Car Parking for Disabled Customers